This post may contain affiliate links and we may earn compensation when you click on the links at no additional cost to you.

 I love that you can also use the app or go online to see wait times and hold your place in line so you’re not spending all day waiting.
 We tend to have one person go in and the others wait in the car so this is a much-appreciated bonus for us.

-After forgetting my medication at home while we were across the country in Pennsylvania for a couple weeks, and then again in Florida for almost a month, we also learned that you can easily use the app to easily transfer prescriptions to a CVS location near wherever you are traveling.
+After forgetting my medication at home while we were across the country in Pennsylvania for a couple of weeks, and then again in Florida for almost a month, we also learned that you can easily use the app to easily transfer prescriptions to a CVS location near wherever you are traveling.
 This took so much stress off my shoulders at the time and gives me a lot of peace of mind when we are on the road.
 Since Ash and Em both have asthma, I am always worried that I will forget one of their medications, run out of it, or it will be lost when we are traveling.
 Knowing that I can transfer their scrips to a local CVS Pharmacy and pop in to pick it up is priceless!

 We have experienced both urgent illnesses (hello kidney stones in Palm Springs,) and minor illnesses and injuries (Emmy alone- ear infections, pink eye, infected bug bites) on our trips, and for the minor illnesses and injuries, MinuteClinic has been a less expensive, faster and more convenient alternative to an ER visit for us.